osrm/Celestia_itn/README.md

 This repository is created for celestia itn task(https://docs.celestia.org/nodes/itn-toolings/).
 This is to build a tool to help with node operations, and light-node was used as an example.

 ------------------------------------------------------
-Create toolings for the Celestia Network
+Create analytics tool for the Celestia Network node
 ===================
 Create node monitoring tools that can be easily deployed using grafana and prometheus as one of the useful tools to be used in celestia network.